SandyYuan/astro-agent/README.md

 ### LiteratureAgent

 The `LiteratureAgent` provides real-world context by searching the Semantic Scholar database for recent papers relevant to the user's idea.
 It analyzes the search results to assess the idea's novelty and suggests ways the student can differentiate their work from existing research.

-## Supported LLM Providers

-The application supports multiple LLM providers, including:

--   **Google Gemini** (e.g., `gemini-1.5-pro-latest`)
--   **Anthropic Claude** (e.g., `claude-3.5-sonnet-20240620`)
--   **Azure OpenAI Service**

-## Future Work

-The current conversational memory is implemented via a simple cache.
-A more robust and flexible approach would be to refactor the application into a **ReAct (Reasoning + Acting) Agent** architecture.
-This would allow the AI to dynamically choose which tools (e.g., literature search, reflection) to use based on the conversation, leading to more complex and intelligent interactions.
-A detailed plan for this is documented in `REACT_AGENT_REFACTOR.md`.

 ## Contributing